CLIENT SUCCESS STORIES

 Be sure to document all instances of suspected elder abuse with notes and, if possible, photographs.
 In some situations, you may be required to report the alleged abuse to a specific agency or department.
 Contact an attorney to learn what to do in these situations, including how to preserve and record evidence that supports your or your loved one’s claim.

-Signs of Nursing Home Abuse vs. Signs of Nursing Home Neglect
+Signs Of Nursing Home Abuse Vs. Signs Of Nursing Home Neglect

 Nursing homes are meant to be a place of safety and care for the elderly.
 When someone places a loved one in a nursing home, they entrust the staff to care for their physical needs as well as necessary medical care.
 A nursing home also provides a social environment and stimulation for its residents.
 However, elder abuse often occurs in these settings.
 You may miss some of the signs if you aren’t there every day.
-There are three main categories of nursing home abuse:

 1. Physical abuse.
 This occur when a nursing home employee physically harms a resident..
 Unexplained injuries and strange bruising may indicate physical abuse.